How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 Give some thought to placement with pathway lighting along your gardens.
 Avoid straight lines down both sides of the path which can resemble an airport runway.
 Instead, stagger them while still giving light for safety but strategically choosing which plants are illuminated.

-The ideal garden lighting installation is inconspicuous – you notice the lighting effects at night, but the fixtures don’t attract your attention during the day.
+The ideal garden lighting installation is inconspicuous and looks natural – you notice the lighting effects at night, but the fixtures don’t attract your attention during the day.
 This landscape lighting design is difficult to achieve when working with solar power fixtures as the solar batteries require direct sunlight in order to charge during the day.
-Low-voltage lights or energy efficient LED lighting fixtures are a much more aesthetically appealing option.

 Position Light To Shine On An Angle